Bill Kenny (singer): Early life and education

 It was in high school that Kenny began to focus on singing more than before and often appeared singing solo in his school assemblies.
-After graduation, Kenny attended an art school in Washington, D.C., but would on occasion, appear as a soloist in amateur contests in theaters throughout the Baltimore-Washington, D.C. metropolitan area.
+After graduation, Kenny attended an art school in Washington, D.C., but would on occasion, appear as a soloist in amateur contests in theaters throughout the metropolitan area of Washington, D.C. and in his hometown of Baltimore.

 Career

 While Kenny was on vacation in Atlantic City, New Jersey, the young singer competed in 22 amateur night club contests, winning 21 of them.
 Bill Kenny's first professional booking was in Atlantic City, New Jersey, at the Ritz-Carlton Gardens.
 After Milton Berle's brother, Phil Berle, heard Kenny singing ballads, he signed him to a contract.
 Because jobs were too difficult to get in New York City, Berle decided to release Kenny from the contract after a short time.
 It was around this time that Kenny sang "Trees" in an amateur contest at the Savoy Ballroom in Harlem, and won first place, and a position singing with a group known as "The Ink Spots".